 One of the most polluted waterways on the Treasure Coast is getting a makeover.

-After two years, and two million dollars, a major clean up project has been completed.
+After two years and $2 million, a major clean up project has been completed.

 The All-American Ditch was a heavily wooded area off Mapp Road in Palm City.
 Sindi Pender liked the privacy behind her home.

 "I enjoyed the woods like backyard," Pender said Monday.